-Do you feel like others get much more stuff done then you do, and that they always seem to have everything together?
+Do you feel like others get much more stuff done than you do, and that they always seem to have everything together?

 Are some people just born lazy?
-What is the cause of laziness?
-Is this a just a character trait that I have, or is this a habit that I can change?
+What are the main causes of laziness?
+Is this just a character trait that I have, or is this a habit that I can change?